Topics of discussion will include Power Africa, MCC collaboration with PEPFAR, and an update on water and sanitation investments in Zambia.

 From 2003 until 2011, Mr. Weinberger was Legislative Director for U.S. Senator Russ Feingold, who was a senior member on both the Committee on Foreign Relations and the Committee on the Judiciary.
 In that capacity, Mr. Weinberger advised the senator on all legislative and policy issues, planned legislative strategy and supervised legislative staff.

 Mr. Weinberger also served as counsel to the House Committee on Government Reform and as a professional staff member on the Senate Committee on Appropriations, where he advised Senator Robert C. Byrd on constitutional and other legal issues.

 Mr. Weinberger earned a bachelor’s degree in history from Yale College and a law degree from Harvard Law School.

-Vice President, Department of Compact Operations
+Vice President, Compact Operations

 Practice Lead, Water and Sanitation

 Kumar Ranganathan is Senior Director and Practice Lead in the Water and Sanitation Division of the Department of Compact Operations at MCC.
 In this role, Mr. Ranganathan leads a team of engineers and project managers managing a $2 billion portfolio of water and sanitation projects in MCC partner countries.
 He oversees the development and implementation of projects ranging from policy reforms to construction of rural water points and peri-urban wastewater treatment facilities to irrigation infrastructure.

 Mr. Ranganathan has extensive international development expertise and experience in transport, water, telecommunications and power.
 Prior to MCC, he consulted with private companies and governments in the areas of infrastructure project development, infrastructure privatization and project financing.
 Previously, Mr. Ranganathan was Manager of Infrastructure and Private Sector Development at the World Bank in Washington, DC, where he provided financial and technical assistance to more than 20 developing countries worldwide.